All Products

 Note

-For tasks created before V5.1.2, you can select Data Source Default Configuration or Channel Configuration Time Zone.
-The default value is Channel Configuration Time Zone.
+For tasks created before version V5.1.2, choose either Data Source Default Configuration or Channel Time Zone.
+The default is Channel Time Zone.

-• Channel Configuration Time Zone: the time zone configured in Properties > Channel Configuration for the current integration task.
+• Channel Time Zone: The time zone configured for the current integration task under Properties > Channel Configuration.

 Table

 Select the target table for output data.
-You can enter a keyword to search for a table or enter the exact table name and click Exact Match.
-After you select a table, the system automatically checks the table status.
-Click the image icon to copy the name of the currently selected table.
+Enter a keyword to search for a table name, or enter the exact table name and click Exact Search.
+After you select a table, the system automatically checks its status.
+Click the image icon to copy the selected table name.

-If the target table for data synchronization does not exist in the AnalyticDB for MySQL 3.0 data source, you can use the one-click table creation feature to quickly generate the target table.
-The detailed steps are as follows:
+If the target table does not exist in the AnalyticDB for MySQL 3.0 data source, use the one-click table creation feature to generate it quickly.
+Follow these steps:

-1. Click Create Table With One Click.
-Dataphin automatically matches the code for creating the target table, including the target table name (default is the source table name), field types (initially converted based on Dataphin fields), and other information.
+1. Click Create Table.
+Dataphin automatically generates the SQL script to create the target table.
+This includes the table name (default: source table name) and field types (preliminarily converted based on Dataphin fields).

 Note

-If a table with the same name already exists in the development or production environment, Dataphin will report an error indicating that the table already exists when you click Create.
+If a table with the same name exists in the development environment, clicking Create returns an error that the table already exists.

 Loading Policy

 Select the policy for writing data to the target table.
-Loading Policy includes:
+Loading Policy options include the following:

-• Append Data (insert Into): appends data to the existing data in the target table without modifying historical data.
-When a primary key or constraint violation occurs, a dirty data error is reported.
+• Append Data (INSERT INTO): Append data to existing data in the target table without modifying historical data.
+A dirty data error occurs if a primary key or constraint conflict happens.

 Batch Write Count (optional)